uaanchorage/GSoC/README.md

 This project aims to develop [Beehive](https://github.com/KathiraveluLab/Beehive/), a prototype implementation as an open-source data federation framework that can be used in research environments in Alaska and elsewhere.

 **Current Status:** This project is currently in the research stage.
-We are currently researching the approach for its use with our community partners in Anchorage, aiming to support marginalized folks such as the unhoused.
+We are researching the approach for its use with our community partners in Anchorage, aiming to support marginalized folks such as the unhoused.

 **Expected Outcomes:** In this project, the contributor will develop the Beehive platform for (1) translating digital images into the database, (2) developing the database to support user interactions with content, and (3) facilitating retrieval of images.
 The contributor will obtain an orientation to the project, instruction in how the arts and photography can represent health and well-being, and insight into using digital representations as an advocacy tool for improving the well-being of highly vulnerable people.